 The other major form of marital privilege in California is the privilege for “confidential marital communications,” set out in Evidence Code 980.14

-This is because neither California marital privilege applies.
-The spousal testimonial privilege does not apply because she and Rick are divorced.
+- The spousal testimonial privilege does not apply because she and Rick are divorced.

-And the marital confidential communications privilege does not apply to things Rick told her before they were married.
+- Plus the marital confidential communications privilege does not apply to things Rick told her before they were married.